Sarah Hassan

-Sarah Hassan, O.G.W. (born 5 September 1988) is a Kenyan actress, producer, director and former TV host.
-She is notable for her roles in television series such as Crime and Justice, Tahidi High,The Wedding Show and Zora and films that include the Nigerian-Kenyan romantic comedy Plan B and Family Vacation.
-Sarah Hassan also features in DSTv's show, Zari, as Nina.
+Sarah Hassan, OGW (born 5 September 1988) is a Kenyan actress, producer, director and former TV host.
+She is notable for her roles in television series such as Crime and Justice, Tahidi High, The Wedding Show and Zora and films that include the Nigerian-Kenyan romantic comedy Plan B and Family Vacation.
+Hassan also features in DSTv's show, Zari, as Nina.

 Her awards include Best Actress (2014) for the short film Now That You're Here; Best TV Host (2014) at the Kalasha Awards (Discovery+ 254); Best East African Journalist (2015) at the Swahili Fashion Week (Mashariki Mix and Maisha Max); Best Actress at the Kalasha Awards in 2019 (Plan B); and again in 2021 (Crime and Justice).
 In 2022, alongside Willy Paul, she was a Brand Ambassador for OPPO's Reno 8 phone series.
 She is currently the Brand Ambassador for Dettol Skincare.

 Early life

 Sarah Hassan was born on September 5, 1988 in Mombasa, Kenya as the only child of her parents.
 She started acting at the age of five.
 For her secondary school education, she went to Machakos Girls' High School and later attended Jomo Kenyatta University of Agriculture and Technology, where she pursued a Bachelors of Science in Actuarial Science.
 She later on went to study Television and Film at the New York Film Academy in 2016.